hyunchul30/boring-lecture/README.md

 * A main home page
 Pages with:
-- images, text and links.
-- Create a new website for a cupcake shop.
-Your site should have images, text and links.
-Be creative!
-- Pick three HTML elements and give them a class called flashy, and create a CSS rule to make them red and italic.
-- Create a class called best and add it to the most popular cupcake featured on your site.
-Apply a style of your choice to make it stand out.
+- Create a new project called boring-lecture.html that is a fake page about a boring subject of your choice.
+Use lorem ipsum text to fill up the page using <p> tags.
+- Create a section of the page at the beginning for an introduction to the lecture; in that intro, include a <h2> subheading, a paragraph or two, and a picture.
+Give each of these elements the class intro.
+- Create CSS rules for h2.intro, p.intro, and img.intro.
+Remember that in CSS, classes are prefaced with a .

 ## Setup/Installation Requirements